Sohlar/lgen/README.md

 ## Questions or Issues ❓
 If you have any questions or issues, please open an issue on GitHub.

-Made with 💙 by Your Name
+Made with 💙 by Sohlar